Inferring Binary Properties from Gravitational Wave Signals: LIKELIHOOD-BASED METHODS

 To see how this helps, suppose that we have an efficient way of computing $p(\bm \kappa \mid d)$, and also of sampling from the conditional posterior $p(\bm \mu \mid \bm \kappa, d)$---such that the cost of these operations is comparable to that of evaluating $p(\bm \kappa, \bm \mu \mid d)$, typically dominated by the cost of computing a waveform.
 Then, we can divide the problem into first obtaining posterior samples for $\bm \kappa$, and later completing them with $\bm \mu$ taken from the conditional posterior to undo the marginalization.
 I.e., $\{\bm \theta_i\} = \{(\bm \kappa_i, \bm \mu_i)\}$ with $\bm \kappa_i \sim p(\bm \kappa \mid d)$ and $\bm \mu_i \sim p(\bm \mu \mid \bm \kappa_i, d)$.
 The advantage over sampling the full posterior directly is that the $\bm \kappa$-space is lower dimensional, and possibly better behaved if the $\bm \mu$ parameters exhibit complicated structure.

-The \texttt{BAYESTAR} pipeline first used this approach to obtain a low-latency posterior for the source location, conditioned on intrinsic parameters and marginalized over the time and orientation under certain approximations, to enable followup of transient electromagnetic counterparts \cite{Singer2016}. \cite{Pankow2015} developed a scheme to marginalize all extrinsic parameters by Monte Carlo integration while gridding over the intrinsic, subsequently implemented in the software \texttt{RIFT} \cite{Lange2018}. \cite{Islam2022} implemented a fast algorithm to perform the extrinsic marginalization for quadrupolar, aligned-spin sources.
+The \texttt{BAYESTAR} pipeline first used this approach to obtain a low-latency posterior for the source location, conditioned on intrinsic parameters and marginalized over the time and orientation under certain approximations, to enable followup of transient electromagnetic counterparts \cite{Singer2016}. \cite{Pankow2015} developed a scheme to marginalize all extrinsic parameters by Monte Carlo integration while gridding over the intrinsic, subsequently implemented in the software \texttt{RIFT} \cite{Lange2018}. \cite{Islam2022} implemented a fast algorithm to perform the extrinsic marginalization for quadrupolar, aligned-spin sources, which \cite{Roulet2024b} generalized to signals with precession and higher modes.
 Beyond this, several parameter estimation codes allow to marginalize a subset of the extrinsic parameters, such as orbital phase, distance, time and/or polarization.

 One very general integration method is Monte Carlo via importance sampling \cite{Pankow2015, Islam2022}, overviewed in Section~\ref{sec:importance_sampling}.
 One draws multiple samples of extrinsic parameters, evaluates their likelihood and estimates the marginalized posterior using Equation~\ref{eq:importance_sampling}.
 The challenge is to find a proposal distribution that is at the same time feasible to sample and well matched to the posterior.
-To inform time and sky location proposals, \cite{Pankow2015} perform adaptive Monte Carlo, while \cite{Islam2022} use estimates of the arrival time at each detector.
+To inform time and sky location proposals, \cite{Pankow2015} perform adaptive Monte Carlo, while \cite{Islam2022, Roulet2024b} use estimates of the arrival time at each detector.
 Monte Carlo naturally allows to sample the conditional posterior, by drawing from the same weighted samples.

 Due to their particular functional form, some parameters are easier to marginalize.
 Integration over orbital phase $\phi$ can be done analytically for quadrupolar signals, that satisfy $h(\phi) = \rme^{\rmi 2 \phi} h(\phi{=}0)$.
 Then, $\langle h \mid h \rangle$ is independent of $\phi$ and $\langle d \mid h \rangle = \big|( d \mid h )\big| \cos[2(\phi - \phi_0)]$, where the $(d\mid h)$ inner product is defined as in Equation~\ref{eq:innerproduct} except without taking the real part, and $\phi_0$ is a constant.
 The marginalized posterior becomes